-By doing this, you not only avoid grease-trap-related issues, but you also operate your restaurant within the EPA and Health Department standards for grease trap cleaning.
+By doing this, you not only avoid grease-trap-related issues, but you also operate your kitchen within the EPA and Health Department standards for grease trap cleaning.

 5. When you find grease in unusual places.

-Lastly, the presence of grease around your restaurant kitchen can also be a sign that your grease trap needs maintenance.
+Lastly, the presence of grease around your kitchen is often a sign that your trap needs to be cleaned.

 You might be wondering, “how could that possibly happen”?

 Well, if your grease trap clogs, the extra grease may be forced to escape through the easiest exits.
 That may include sinks, sewer pipes, water lines, and so on.
-And when that happens, you’ll have grease in all of the wrong places.
+And when that happens, you’ll have grease in every wrong places.

 Generally, keeping your grease traps in good health is beneficial to you.
 You won’t have to worry about bad odors or risking your employees/clients’ health.

-Moreover, maintenance is always cheaper than repair.
-Clogged grease traps can close down your North Carolina restaurant for days.
+Moreover, grease trap maintenance is always cheaper than repair.
+Backed up grease traps can close down your North Carolina commercial kitchen for days.
 That means losing good clients and revenue.
 Not to mention the fact that it’s always an expensive fix.